ageuke/api-documenation/_documentation/authentication.md

   new JWT, repeat the steps above and create a new token.

-  Nothing will work unless you include this API key
+  Nothing will work unless you include this JWT

   {: .error}
 left_code_blocks: